0xanonymeow/smt/docs/api/solidity.md

 # Solidity API Reference

-Complete API documentation for the Solidity SMT library and deployable contract with cross-platform compatibility and gas optimizations.
+API documentation for the Solidity SMT library.

 ## Table of Contents